decyphertek-io/decyphertek/docs/products/gcp-proxmox-instructions.md

 # Create a Container
 Proxmox UI > Create CT > Template: Select the template you downloaded.

+# Please be Patient
+Sometimes the console window for the container can take up to 5 mins to load properly.

 # Troubleshooting
 sudo cat /var/log/ufw.log | grep BLOCK
 sudo pct list